3* La Villette, Guernsey

 Set in beautiful landscaped gardens in the peaceful parish of St Martin with easy access to the bays and breath-taking cliff walks.

 Prices are per person based on 2 adults sharing and are subject to availability.
-Prices includes accommodation with breakfast and travel as a foot passenger by sea from Poole (reduced service click here for details) or by air from Gatwick and subject to days of travel and seasonality of operation also Birmingham, Bristol, East Midlands, Exeter, Manchester, Southampton, Stansted
+Prices includes accommodation with breakfast and travel by air from Gatwick.

 Regional Departures: Regional departures also available for a supplement, please enquire for details.